-By enrolling in a course, unless explicitly stated and brought forward to Andrea, it is assumed you agree to the possibility of being recorded during lecture, seminar or other "live" course activities, whether delivery is in-class or online/remote.
+By enrolling in a course, unless explicitly stated and brought forward to Dr. El Khoury, it is assumed you agree to the possibility of being recorded during the lectures if/when there is a need to deliver them virtually.

 If you prefer not to be distinguishable during a recording, you may: